openshift/addon-operator/.github/MAINTAINING.md

 2. **Alerts**

-   1. There must be sufficient service alerts that notify Site-Reliability Engineers who are responsible for the Addon Operator service in production OSD clusters.
+   1. There must be sufficient service alerts that notify Site Reliability Engineers who are responsible for the Addon Operator service in production OSD clusters.

 ## Images